Diamondbacks finalize $3M, 1-year deal with Rondón - WHIZ News

 PHOENIX (AP) — The Arizona Diamondbacks have finalized a $3 million, one-year deal with relief pitcher Héctor Rondón, adding more depth to the back of their bullpen.

 The team announced the deal on Thursday.
 Rondón gets a $2.5 million salary next season and the deal includes a team option for 2021 with a $500,000 buyout.
-He could potentially get a base salary of $4 million in 2021 which could escalate to $5 million depending on how many games he finished on the mound.
+He could potentially get a base salary of $4 million in 2021 which would escalate by $500,000 apiece for 30 and 40 games finished.

 The 31-year-old right-hander is a seven-year veteran who helped the Chicago Cubs win the World Series in 2016.
 He pitched last season for Houston and had a 3.71 ERA over 62 appearances, including one start, as the Astros advanced to the World Series before losing to Washington.